 Well-marked, easy to find, quiet, dog-friendly trails are perfect for some family time.
-They’re wide and clear enough for large groups of children and provide disabled access.
+They’re wide and clear enough for large groups of children and provide disability access.
 Each trailhead is marked by placards and weather-proof map displays so you can determine if the terrain and difficulty is right for you.
 During the winter months, after the leaves have fallen, you can even enjoy the spectacular view of the creek and the Chesapeake Bay through the normally dense trees.
 Keep in mind that the northern trails are closed during hunting season, so make sure you plan your trip accordingly and visit the southern trails.

 The Star-Spangled Banner scenic byway is the best route to Parker’s Creek, especially if you’re visiting from any other region of the state.
 Once you enter the road on its northern course, head south while you trace the history of the Chesapeake Campaign where British troops marched by the bay towards the famous battle that inspired Franics Scott Key to write our National Anthem.